 One way to respond is to modulate your breathing, which in turn can slow your heartbeat, and induce a feeling of calm (see my article on addressing Anxiety).
 Children are like little sponges, and your child can learn to attune to your emotional state, simply through being with you and watching your behaviour.

 Earlier, I mentioned my distress and confusion when my daughter was releasing her tension after a day at school.
 When I finally realised that this behaviour was her way of trying to tell me something, everything changed.
-I found that the best thing I could do to help her was to work on my own triggered anxieties.
+I found that the best way to help her was to work on my own triggered anxieties.
 The outcome was that as I became more calm, so did she, with a flow-on effect to those around us.

 If you would like to know more, or to book an appointment, give me a call on 0474 095 432.